FREE PRINTABLE DAILY PLANNER TO ORGANIZE YOUR DAYS

 For example, research craft ideas for my daughter, read article or update pictures on my website.

 At The End Of The Day

-At the end of the day, I place any new commitments, follow-up reminders or random thoughts in the appropriate place in my Life Planner (or elsewhere) to ensure they get done when they need to.
+At the end of the day, I place new commitments, follow-up reminders or random thoughts in the appropriate place in my Life Planner (to ensure they get done when they need to).
 Then I get out a blank daily planner and start planning the next day!

 The key to less hectic and stressful days is planning!
 Set yourself up for success by organizing your daily life with my one-page free printable daily planner.
 Click here to get yours and start having more organized, focused, efficient and productive days.
 Let me know in comments below how you handle your daily to-dos.